 Signs and Symptoms of Intercostal Neuralgia

 The most concerning sign of Intercostal neuralgia is pain.
 This pain can vary in nature from a stabbing, sharp, aching or a tearing pain.
 The pain can be unilateral or even bilateral.
-However, in many cases the pain is located on either sides of the chest wall, but also radiates from the back toward the front in a band – like fashion.
+However, in many cases, the pain is located on either side of the chest wall but also radiates from the back toward the front in a band-like fashion.
 Intercostal pain usually gets worse while breathing, laughing, coughing or even sneezing.
-This is due to the fact that the ribs are on the move while performing the above mentioned actions.
+This is due to the fact that the ribs are on the move while performing the above-mentioned actions.
 Intercostal neuralgia could be also as a constant and dull pain of the chest wall.

 How is Intercostal Neuralgia Diagnosed?